MicrosoftDocs/OfficeDocs-O365SecComp-pr.it-IT/SecurityCompliance/what-the-sensitive-information-types-look-for.md

 - numero de cartao

-- nº cartão
+- n º do una cartão
 - nº do cartao

 - nº. do cartão

-- Nessun cartão
+- No do una cartão
-- Nessun cartao
+- No Do cartao
 - no. do cartão

 -